kkestell/recipe-formatter/README.md

 Supported formats: `json`, `md`, `tex`, and `pdf`.

 If no format is specified, the output format will be inferred from the output file extension.
-If no output file is specified, or the specified output file has an extension that is not recognized, the recipe will be formatted as JSON and printed to stdout.
+If no output file is specified, or the specified output file has an extension that is not recognized, the recipe will be formatted as JSON.

 #### `-m, --model MODEL`